 Unwrap one layer of puff pastry and place on a piece of parchment paper that is on a baking sheet.
 Trim off corners (if you want).

 In a bowl, add sugar and cornstarch and sift together with a fork or whisk.
-Add in the blueberries and stir to coat.
+Add in the blueberries and lemon juice and stir to coat.

 Pour blueberry mixture into the center of the puff pastry.
 Start folding the edges up and over the edge of the fruit.
 Do this around entire puff pastry.